MonstreX/voyager-extension/readme.md

 ## Features

 - Integration of v8 [laravel-medialibrary](https://docs.spatie.be/laravel-medialibrary/) by Spatie
+- Basic action buttons in add-edit mode (Save) can be Sticky and Autohide now.
+- Custom Browse columns order.
+Can be defined in two ways.
+- Tabs Layout for an add-edit bread mode.
+- Tree view mode for models have parent_id field.
+- New extended Browse Bread appearance and options.
+- New extended BREAD Builder appearance and options.
+- New basic actions for add-edit mode: Save and continue & Save and create.

+New custom fields:
-- New field: VE Image, supports Title and Alt field.
+- VE Image.
+Title and Alt field are supported.
-- New field: VE Media Files (including images), supports Sorting and unlimited attached custom fields with different types.
+- VE Media Files (including images), supports Sorting and unlimited attached custom fields with different types.
-- New field: VE Select Dropdown Tree.
+- VE Select Dropdown Tree.
 Dropdown selection for Tree type structures (with parent_id).
-- New field: VE Fields Group.
+- VE Fields Group.
 JSON kind group of fields inside the one model field.
-- New field: VE Sortable JSON Multi Fields.
+- VE Sortable JSON Multi Fields.
 JSON kind group of multi-fields (multi-rows) stored in the model field.
+- VE Related Models.
+Set of a related models list.
-- New field: VE Page Layout.
-Allows to organize layout of widgets and content on a Page.
+- VE Page Layout.
+Allows organizing layout of blocks, forms, widgets and content on a Page.
 Depends on Voyager Site package.
-- New extended Browse Bread appearance and options.
-- Custom Browse columns order.
-- Tabs Layout for an add-edit BREAD mode.
-- Tree view mode for models have parent_id field.

 ## Package installation